chadBookW/cold-emailer/README.md

 ├── config.py           # Configuration settings
 ├── requirements.txt    # Python dependencies
 ├── templates/          # HTML templates
-│   ├── index.html     # Main upload page
+│   ├── index.html     # Main interface
-│   └── preview.html   # Preview and send page
+│   └── preview.html   # Email preview and sending
-├── uploads/           # Uploaded files (auto-created)
+├── uploads/           # Temporary file storage
 └── README.md         # This file
 ```

-## 🆘 Troubleshooting
+## Troubleshooting

 ### Common Issues

+1. **"Address already in use"**
-1. **Port 5000 in use**: App runs on port 5001 to avoid AirPlay conflict
+   - The app runs on port 5001 to avoid macOS AirPlay conflicts
-2. **Gmail authentication**: Use App Password, not regular password
-3. **CSV format**: Ensure columns are Name, Company, Email
-4. **Resume upload**: Must be PDF format

-### Error Messages
+   - If port 5001 is busy, change the port in `app.py`

+2. **Email sending fails**
+   - Verify your SMTP settings in `config.py`
-- **"Username and Password not accepted"**: Use App Password
+   - Check that you're using an App Password for Gmail
-- **"Missing required columns"**: Check CSV format
-- **"Resume must be a PDF"**: Convert resume to PDF
+   - Ensure 2-Factor Authentication is enabled

+3. **CSV upload errors**
+   - Ensure your CSV has the correct column headers: `Name`, `Company`, `Email`
+   - Check that email addresses are valid

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Submit a pull request

-## 📄 License
+## License

-This project is for educational purposes.
-Use responsibly and in compliance with applicable laws and email service provider terms of service.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-**Ready to send personalized cold emails?** 🚀

-Start the app and upload your contacts!
+**Note**: This tool is designed for legitimate job applications.
+Please use responsibly and in compliance with email marketing laws and best practices.